 Compiled Master Game Guide

 This Guide separates and compiles any Master Game instructions from the various rulebooks that come with the Master Sets and Terrain Sets.
-It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the latest FAQ that contains errata and important clarifications.
+It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the 2010-09 FAQ that contains errata and important clarifications.
+This Guide is not intended for use in official organized play supported by Renegade Game Studios.

 Object: Create a battlefield and choose your Army, then fight the battle of all time!
 To win, be the first to achieve your victory condition.